 - Modifications for common postures to make yoga practice work for your body

-You’ll leave this series empowered to attend group classes with confidence in your own ability to safely modify or ramp up the practice according to your own personal needs and goals.
+Upon completion, you’ll feel empowered to attend group classes with confidence in your own ability to safely modify according to your own personal needs and goals.

 20 answers: what you want to know about yoga